leonardochaia/dotnet-affected/README.md

 A .NET Tool for determining which projects are affected by a set of changes.

-The tool can output the affected project list for informative purposes, or it can generate an MSBuild Traversal SDK file in order to build / test what is affected only
+The tool can output the affected project list for informative purposes, or it can generate an [MSBuild Traversal SDK](https://github.com/microsoft/MSBuildSdks/tree/main/src/Traversal) file which you can then use to build and test what is affected only.

-This tool is useful for large projects or monorepos.
+This tool is particularly useful for large projects or monorepos.
 Ideally one would use Bazel to do this.
 However, integrating Bazel with an existing solution may be an extensive task.

-This tool integrates seamlessly with your existing build system and can take advantage of MSBuild project files in order to build a project graph.
+dotnet-affected integrates seamlessly with your existing build system.
+It uses `git diff` to determine which projects have changed.
+Then, it uses MSBuild to build a graph of all your projects and its dependencies.
+We can then determine which projects are affected by the changes that `git diff` gave us.

+For example, given this project structure:

+1. Project.Shared
+2. Project (depends on .1)
+3. Project.Tests (depends on .2)
+4. Shared.Tests (depends on .1)

+When .2 changes, .3 will be affected so we will build and test .2 and .3.
+There's no need to build and test .4 since .1 has not changed.

 ## Caveats